Tdhtdhtdhtdhtdh: Sound Effects!

 But one of the things they're very frequently criticized on is using sound effects and really kind of going overboard with them.
 But by the nature of what they're making,

-they have to use sound effects to begin with.
+they have to use sound effects to begin with

-lion tracking down an antelope and killing it, you're not like right up on it, you know, so you don't have the sound to begin with.
+lion tracking down an antelope and killing it right you're not like right up on it you know so you don't have the sound to begin with maybe they bring some people out there with those long distance mics to record some stuff

-But then there's just so much ambient sound, they probably can't use it.
+but then there's just so much ambient sound they probably can't use it so generally if you see like

-Sure.
-I mean, lean in and put your ear to a mushroom mushroom as it's growing, and you're not going to hear anything.
+I mean, lean in and put your ear to a mushroom as it's growing, and you're not going to hear anything.
+Yeah, it doesn't make a sound.

 Another one they get accused of is making the northern lights make a sound.
 Yeah.